컴퓨팅 설계

 | 1→2 | 0.7 | Active–Active redundancy configuration correction factor |

-Apply correction factors considering whether the existing information system server is a physical server or a virtual server.
-When transitioning from a physical server to the cloud, a correction factor is applied considering the overhead of virtualization.
+- Server Type Apply a correction factor, taking into account whether the existing information system server is a physical or virtual server.
+Apply a correction factor to account for virtualization overhead when migrating from a physical server to the cloud.

 |---|---|---|

-CPU average usage rate We measure the computing usage of the existing server, taking into account the average CPU usage of the existing information system server.
+Average CPU Usage Measures the computing usage of the existing server by considering the average CPU utilization of the existing information system server.

-Apply a correction factor that takes into account the target CPU utilization when configuring a new server.
-For example, if the target average CPU usage is 70%, a correction factor of 1.3 is applied considering a 30% margin.
+CPU idle utilization Apply a correction factor considering the target CPU utilization when configuring a new server.
+For example, if the target average CPU utilization is 70%, apply a correction factor of 1.3, considering a 30% buffer.

-However, in these guidelines, the memory size is estimated based on the purpose and structure of a general system, without considering programming languages, thread usage, or reflecting memory configuration characteristics of specific systems.
+However, this guideline estimates memory size based on the purpose and structure of a general system, without considering programming languages, thread usage, or the memory configuration characteristics of specific systems.

 |---|---|---|---|